• References

 Oil spilled onto U.S. Highway 6 after a luxury passenger train struck an oil tanker near Mile Pond Road outside of Rifle on Wednesday, May 6, 2026.
 (Photo provided by Garfleld County Sheriff's Office.)

-A luxury passenger train slammed into an oil tanker near Rife on Wednesday morning, closing U.S. Highway 6 and spilling oil onto the highway.
+A luxury passenger train slammed into an oil tanker near Rifle on Wednesday morning, closing U.S. Highway 6 and spilling 6,000 gallons of oil.

 U.S. Highway 6 was closed in both directions while emergency vehicles tended to the crash.
 The closure is between Mile Pond Road and Peterson Lane at mile point 94.5, the Colorado Department of Transportation said.